johannalouise/repobepo/README.md

 As we mentioned before, you can decide which types of events a webhook will be triggered by.
 In the settings of your repository, you can add a webhook and decide if you want to receive payload for all types of events or only specific ones.

 ![](/images/webook_settings.png)

+The installation of an GitHub app or action that uses webhooks differs between different apps and actions.
+Down below, we have tried to summarize the most frequent steps that you need to do to be able to install an app or action that uses webhooks.

+1. Add the external application's webhook address into your repository's settings.
+2. Decide which types of events trigger the webhook.
+3. Create an yaml file that consists of the necessary information that you need to configurate the app or action into your repository.
+Most of the time, the creator of the app or action will give you the code that you need to be able to use the app or action.
+You will find it in the documentation of the GitHub app or action.
+4. Add the yaml file to your repository.
+Some of the apps and actions require that you put the yaml file in the directory path ``.github / workflows / your_file.yml`` to be able to fulfill the installation correctly.
+Try it if you don't get it to work.
+5. In the yaml file, you will most likely find a line that includes something similar to ``SECRETS: WEBHOOK_ID``, ``SECRETS: ACCESS_TOKEN``, ``SECRETS: GITHUB_SECRET``, which means that you will need to add some parts of the webhook into the "Secrets" in your repository's settings.
+The purpose of this step is to give access to the external application or action, without have to exploit the secret token or id directly in your repository.

+NOTE: Some applications and actions have already done step 1 and 2 for you.
+Therefore, you might only need to create an yaml file with the needed set up and add some kind of access token into your "Secrets" in the settings of the repository.
+In our tutorial for the action [Discord Message Notify](https://github.com/marketplace/actions/discord-message-notify), we only need to do the steps 3 to 5 because they handle the first two parts.

 <a name="XML"> </a>